 - No concern for chrome weld fumes or dust.

-The most common automated weld process for pipe or bore ID or OD has been the Hot Wire Process, a process that does not have the weld capability of the TIP TIG process.
+HOT WIRE..
+The most common automated GTA weld process for pipe or bore ID or OD has been the Hot Wire GTA Process, a process that does not have the weld capability of the TIP TIG process.

 Many companies will make Hot Wire pipe welds or ID – OD clad welds; however, the Hot Wire process will often require arc length sensing equipment.
-It will usually provide less deposition, especially with low to moderate amp applications.
+On many welds It may provide lower deposition, especially with low to moderate amp applications.
 These companies are often not aware that TIP TIG:

 - Rarely requires costly arc length sensing equipment.